 - 72 enable Call Forward Unconditional e.g. to 431000 by dialing 7201000, and disable it by dialing #72. - 90 enable Call Forward on Busy e.g. to 431000 by dialing 9001000, and disable it by dialing #90. - 92 enable Call Forward on Timeout e.g. after 30 seconds of ringing to 431000 by dialing 923001000, and disable it by dialing #92. - 93 enable Call Forward on Not Available e.g. to 431000 by dialing 9301000, and disable it by dialing #93. - 96 disable at once all the Call Forwards previously configured using VSC, e.g. disable all the CFs by dialing #96. - 50 set Speed Dial Slot, e.g. set slot 1 to 431000 by dialing 50101000, which then can be used by dialing 1.
 There is no code to disable a speed dial slot.
-When a slot is no longer necessary, it can be ultimately removed using the web interface or can be ignored, because it is not impacting the calls from and to this subscriber. - 55 set One-Shot Reminder Call e.g. to 08:30 by dialing 550830. - 31 set Calling Line Identification Restriction for one call, e.g. to call 431000 anonymously dial 3101000. - 32 enable Block Incoming Anonymous Calls by dialing 32, and disable it by dialing #32. - 80 call using Call Block Override PIN, number should be prefixed with a block override PIN configured in admin panel to disable the outgoing user/admin block list and NCOS level for a call.
+When a slot is no longer necessary, it can be ultimately removed using the web interface or can be ignored, because it is not impacting the calls from and to this subscriber. - 55 set One-Shot Reminder Call e.g. to 08:30 by dialing 550830. - 31 enable/disable Calling Line Identification Restriction for one call, e.g. to call 431000 anonymously make sure to have subscriber's caller preferences 'clir' disabled and dial 3101000.
+If 'clir' preference is enable, this will disable Calling Line Identification Restriction for this particular call. - 32 enable Block Incoming Anonymous Calls by dialing 32, and disable it by dialing #32. - 80 call using Call Block Override PIN, number should be prefixed with a block override PIN configured in admin panel to disable the outgoing user/admin block list and NCOS level for a call.
 For example, when override PIN is set to 7890, dial 80789001000 to call 431000 bypassing block lists. - 95 allow to redial the last dialed number by the subscriber.
 Note: the feature has to be enabled for the subscriber/domain using preference last_number_redial. - 71 allow to hear a voice announcement of the last caller's number, after the announcement dial the key defined in semsvsccallback_last_caller_confirmation_key to return the call.
 Note: it is not possible return a call if the caller's number is unavailable. - 74 allow to return the call to the last caller's number who called you without hearing the last call ID announcement.
 Note: it is not possible return a call if the caller's number is unavailable. - 20 allow to remove the records of the recent calls to and from you.

-In order to use the feature codes related to recent calls (95, 71, 74, 20) the kamailioproxystore_recentcalls preference in /etc/ngcp-config/config.yml has to IMPORTANT be set to yes.
+In order to use the feature codes related to recent calls (95, 71, 74, 20) the kamailioproxystore_recentcalls preference in /etc/ngcp-config/config.yml has to be set to yes.
 Additionally, to handle caller numbers coming from Peers (e.g. PSTN), set the kamailioproxyforeign_domain_via_peer preference to yes in /etc/ngcp-config/config.yml file.